skelton-group/Phono3py-Power-Tools/README.md

 Documentation including a tutorial can be found [here](./Docs/phono3py-mode-plot.md).

+## Miscellaneous utilities

+### vasp-get-force-drift

+Command-line script for extracting and visualising the force drift reported in sets of VASP `OUTCAR` files.
+This can be used to quickly assess the numerical quality of a set of single-point force calculations for a VASP + Phono(3)py calculation, and to identify calculations that need attention.
+Documentation to follow.

+### phono3py-force-norms

+Command-line script for visualising the norms of the atomic forces sets in Phonopy `FORCE_SETS` and Phono3py `FORCES_FC3` files.
+This can be used in conjunction with `vasp-get-force-drift` (or a similar tool) to compare the numerical precision of the calculated forces to the changes in forces in the displaced structures.
+Documentation to follow.

 ## Contributions, bug reports and feature requests

 We are happy to accept contributions.